selliott222/CodeFoo/README.md

 <b>5) Front End (JavaScript):</b>
 <br/><br/>
 <p>
-This web application was built to match IGN's design and be assecable for all devices.
-The application will also dynamically load data and allows to be sorted by catagory similar to the Android applications added functionality.
+This web application was built to match IGN's design and be accessible for all devices.
+The application will also dynamically load data and allows to be sorted by category similar to the Android applications added functionality.
 </p>
 <br/>
 <img src="img/webapp1.JPG" width="300"/>